sagemathinc/cocalc/docs/api/purchasing-licenses.md

 }
 ```

 The user\-query API endpoint can do an enormous amount related to cocalc \-\- it's a sophisticated GraphQL\-style API, and enables reading and writing to the PostgreSQL backend database, and triggering a wide range of actions.
 Someday we'll document this in detail.
 In the meantime, see [the schema](https://github.com/sagemathinc/cocalc/tree/master/src/packages/util/db-schema).
+One example is [getting a directory listing](./directory-listing.md).

 ## Using the API to add a license to your shopping cart